 If Christmas mindfulness is something you would like to achieve this holiday season, we’ve got a seasonal strategy for you.
-This deep breathing Christmas tree exercise is sure to be a go-to Christmas season mindfulness activity that supports self-regulation needs for kids and families.
+This deep breaths Christmas tree is a deep breathing exercise that is sure to be a go-to Christmas season mindfulness activity that supports self-regulation needs for kids and families.
 Use this holiday sensory tool along with our breathing star.

 This time of year, most of us knee deep in holiday planning, prep work, and to-do lists!
 Having a few mindfulness for kids tools up your sleeve is a good idea this time of year.
 Today, I wanted to provide some tips on mindfulness during the holidays.